 I have bounced my situation off those that know better than I, and they have flagged it as looking good.

 So, whilst there are the bad and the very bad out there, for those thinking of, or just entering a relationship, please don’t be too put off by all the negatives.
-There really are some wonderful women and men, for that matter, in this Land of Smiles.
+There really are some wonderful women and men, for that matter, in this

 Good Luck to all of you and please remember ‘Jai yen-yen’.